PDF(98.4 KB) View with Adobe Reader on a variety of devices

-This document describes the Spanning Tree Protocol (STP) timers and the rules to follow in order to tune the timers.
+This document describes the Spanning Tree Protocol (STP) timers and the rules to use in order to tune the timers.

 This document is not restricted to specific software and hardware versions.

-hello—The hello time is the time between each bridge protocol data unit (BPDU) that is sent on a port.
-This time is equal to 2 seconds (sec) by default, but you can tune the time to be between 1 and 10 sec.
+hello — The hello time is the time between each bridge protocol data unit (BPDU) that is sent on a port.
+This time is equal to 2 seconds (sec) by default, but you can tune the time to be between 1 and 10 seconds.

-forward delay—The forward delay is the time that is spent in the listening and learning state.
-This time is equal to 15 sec by default, but you can tune the time to be between 4 and 30 sec.
+forward delay — The forward delay is the time spent in the listening and learning state.
+This time is equal to 15 seconds by default, but you can tune the time to be between 4 and 30 seconds.

-max age—The max age timer controls the maximum length of time that passes before a bridge port saves its configuration BPDU information.
-This time is 20 sec by default, but you can tune the time to be between 6 and 40 sec.
+max age — The max age timer controls the maximum length of time that passes before a bridge port saves its configuration BPDU information.
+This time is 20 seconds by default, but you can tune the time to be between 6 and 40 seconds.